rodprogramdev/rodprogramdev/README.md

 # Hi there I am Rod!👋

-⚡ Fun fact: I am Rod, I am a teacher, freelance web developer and an indie game developer, I'm currently working on the game Datu's Quest.
-You can get to know me more through my website https://rodrigobonzerrlopez.com/, Lets connect and collaborate.
+⚡ Fun fact: I am Rod, I have 15 years of experience as an NSTP and disaster preparedness instructor.
+3 years of game development experience and has done remote team projects and released 5 games as a team lead.
+2 years of experience in teaching full-stack web development, Lets connect and collaborate.

+⚡I'm currently working on putting up my own indie game studio and learning more game development with the use of the Unity engine and Godot.
+Checkout my progress in my fb page for "Pintig Laro Games" https://www.facebook.com/pintigLaroGamesIndieGameStudio

 <img src="https://img.itch.zone/aW1nLzEzMDc4MjIyLnBuZw==/original/Ux6uqA.png" />
 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=rodprogramdev" />